Fr4cK5/spear/README.md

     - `yank_path` Keybind to copy ("yank" in vim terminology) the item's path
     - `yank_name` Keybind to copy the item's name

 To change any of the config's values, just change them!
-They config files are located under `./config/`.
+The config files are located under `./config/`.

 - Spear will try to decode two different files based on if they exist or not
     1. `config.json` Your config